 most important and reliable international organisations

-Internet Crossroads in Social Science Data-- From the Data and Program Library Service, University of Wisconsin-Madison, searchable site that "contains over 950 annotated links to data-related resources on the Internet."
+Internet Crossroads in Social Science Data-- From the Data and Program Library Service, University of Wisconsin-Madison, a site that "contains over 950 annotated links to data-related resources on the Internet."

-Knoema World Data Atlas-- Very useful online data and statistical analysis application for key current and time series statistics for every country and for trends in the global situation, "bringing relevant indicators [from many standard sources] into a common space, visualizing figures, applying analytical functions, creating a set of dashboards, and presenting the outcome."
-Very good maps, charts, and graphs.
+Knoema World Data Atlas-- Very useful online data and statistical analysis application for key current and time series statistics for every country, "bringing relevant indicators [from many standard sources] into a common space, visualizing figures, applying analytical functions, creating a set of dashboards, and presenting the outcome."
+Good maps, charts, and graphs.
 Note the useful Gallery, for access to most commonly used data sources and to data-driven content on various topics compiled by the team of our experts."